The ASCE Bylaws

-ARTICLE I: NAME, DURATION AND LOCATION.
+ARTICLE I: NAME, DURATION, AND LOCATION.
 The name of record of this Association is “Association for the Study of the Cuban Economy”, a corporation duly organized and existing under the laws of the State of Maryland, hereafter referred to by its acronym “ASCE” or simply the “Association”, and it shall have perpetual existence unless dissolved sooner as provided below.

 ARTICLE II: PURPOSES OF ASCE.
 The purposes of ASCE are:

-(a) To promote interest in the study of the Cuban economy in its broadest sense, including but not limited to offering recommendations on the social, economic, legal and environmental aspects of a transition to a free market economy and the development of a democratic society in Cuba;
+(a) To promote interest in the study of the Cuban economy in its broadest sense, including but not limited to offering recommendations on the social, economic, legal, and environmental aspects of a transition to a free market economy and the development of a democratic society in Cuba;

-(b) To promote economic scholarship, research and publications by Cuban Americans and other interested persons in furtherance of its purposes; and
+(b) To promote economic scholarship, research, and publications by Cuban Americans and other interested persons in furtherance of its purposes; and

 (c) Any other similar activities that the Board of Directors may deem to foster, encourage or stimulate the above purposes.

-The Association shall not engage in partisan or political activities, it shall not contribute to, or otherwise support or assist any political party or candidate, nor shall it advocate, sponsor or promote legislation in the Congress or the United States or any state legislature, nor shall it engage in any activities rendering it ineligible for exemptions under tax laws and no officer, director, Member, staff member of the Association, nor any other person, shall have authority to represent otherwise.
+The Association shall not engage in partisan or political activities, it shall not contribute to, or otherwise support or assist any political party or candidate, nor shall it advocate, sponsor, or promote legislation in the Congress or the United States or any state legislature, nor shall it engage in any activities rendering it ineligible for exemptions under tax laws and no officer, director, Member, a staff member of the Association, nor any other person, shall have authority to represent otherwise.

 ARTICLE III: MEMBERSHIP.
-Membership is open to all scholars, teachers, students, institutions and other persons professionally concerned with the study of the Cuban economy and furthering the purposes of ASCE as outlined in Article II.
+Membership is open to all scholars, teachers, students, institutions, and other persons professionally concerned with the study of the Cuban economy and furthering the purposes of ASCE as outlined in Article II.

 (a) Classes of Members: ASCE shall have the following classes of Members:

-(i) Regular Members: All persons interested in furthering ASCE’s purposes are eligible for full membership upon payment of dues therefor promulgated by the Board of Directors.
+(i) Regular Members: All persons interested in furthering ASCE’s purposes are eligible for full membership upon payment of dues therefore promulgated by the Board of Directors.
 A Regular Member shall enjoy all rights accorded under ASCE’s Articles of Incorporation and these Bylaws.

-(ii) Student Members: Bonafide students shall be eligible to become Student Members upon payment of a special reduced rate of membership dues therefor promulgated by the Board of Directors.
+(ii) Student Members: Bonafede students shall be eligible to become Student Members upon payment of a special reduced rate of membership dues therefor promulgated by the Board of Directors.
 A Student Member shall have the same rights as a Regular Member.

-(iii) Individual Sponsoring Members: Individuals may become Individual Sponsoring Members of ASCE upon payment of prescribed dues therefor promulgated by the Board of Directors.
+(iii) Individual Sponsoring Members: Individuals may become Individual Sponsoring Members of ASCE upon payment of prescribed dues therefore promulgated by the Board of Directors.
 Individual Sponsoring Members shall have the same rights as Regular Members.

-(iv) Institutional Members: Educational institutions, businesses, libraries, and other institutions may become Institutional Members of ASCE upon payment of prescribed dues therefor promulgated by the Board of Directors.
+(iv) Institutional Members: Educational institutions, businesses, libraries, and other institutions may become Institutional Members of ASCE upon payment of prescribed dues promulgated by the Board of Directors.
 Each Institutional Member shall have the right to send one representative to membership meetings, who shall have voice but not the right to vote or to become a candidate for office.